MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/index.md

 To get started adding Xbox Live functionality to your game, do the following steps in order:
 1. Set up a game at Partner Center.
-2. Set up an IDE with the Xbox Live SDK, for your target platforms.
+2. Set up an IDE to use the Xbox Live SDK, for your target platforms.
-3. Add Xbox Live sign-in code to your game.
+3. Add basic Xbox Live sign-in code to your game.

 ## In this section